 Participants may report any incident in which another participant is behaving in an abusive, intimidating, threatening, or unsafe manner.
 (Physical hazards, such as unsafe art installations or fires, should be referred to Rangers.)

 Warnings and Bans

-A Warning and Ban Policy is being drafted and will detail how Emergence may ask participants to change their behavior or not attend events.
+Our Warning and Ban Policy details how Emergence may ask participants to change their behavior or not attend events.